-

 - If the card is of the same number or higher (or there is no fire), the jump succeeds and the flames rise accordingly.

-- Otherwise (= lower number) the gibbon tumbles onto the fire, and the one who last raised the height of the flames is rewarded with a fire spot.
+- Otherwise (= lower number) the gibbon tumbles onto the fire, and the one who last raised the flame height (= played higher) is rewarded with a fire spot.

 - In either case, the turn moves to the next player (who either continues on the fire, or starts a new one after a crash).